A memory-efficient neural ODE framework based on high-level adjoint differentiation: Method

-In a naive neural ODE approach, one can use an AD tool to backpropagate the entire forward solve, thus requiring $\mathcal{O}(N_t N_s N_l)$ memory to record every operation in the graph.
-The memory cost for backpropagation increases with the size of the neural network and the number of time steps, however, making this approach infeasible for large problems and long-time integration.
+In a naive neural ODE approach, one can use an AD tool such as AutoGrad to backpropagate through the entire forward ODE solve.
+This approach requires recording a deep computational graph that consists of all the primitive operations (for example, tensor operations in \texttt{PyTorch}).
+The size of the graph is proportional to the size of the NN and the number of time steps; thus, the memory cost for backpropagation is $\mathcal{O}(N_t N_s N_l)$.
+This makes the approach infeasible for large problems and long-time time integration.

-In contrast, high-level AD methods, such as the discrete adjoint method in Section \ref{sec:disadjoint}, compute the gradient by composing the derivatives for the \textit{primitive} operations.
-Therefore, one needs to backpropagate only the \textit{primitive} operations instead of the entire ODE solver.
-If the primitive operation is a time step, then one can backpropagate one time step at a time, and the memory cost for backpropagation will be independent of the number of time steps.
+In contrast, high-level AD methods, such as the discrete adjoint method we discussed in Section \ref{sec:disadjoint}, compute the gradient by composing the derivatives for high-level primitive operations.
+Therefore, one can differentiate through only the primitive operation instead of through the entire ODE solver.
+In the discrete adjoint method, the derivatives for most primitive operations are straightforward to obtain.
+The only difficulty is to compute the derivative (also called Jacobian) for the function $f$.
+However, one can use the backpropagation algorithm since $f$ is approximated by an NN.
+Note that the computational graph for backpropagation will be much shallower compared with the naive approach, and thus the memory cost of backpropagation is independent of the number of time steps.
+In addition, adjoint methods require accessing the intermediate states to solve the adjoint equations, as we mentioned in Section \ref{sec:disadjoint}.
+These states can be obtained with a \textit{checkpointing} technique.
+The memory cost for checkpointing is dependent of the number of time steps but is independent of the size of the NN.